1. Home

 This modality makes it possible to organize and deliver health and social services that are integrated into regular health care services.

-Activities in this sector are coordinated by the Québec TeleHealth Network (Réseau québécois de la télésanté).
-An information portal is available for telehealth patients, professionals and pilots.
+Activities in this sector are coordinated by the Réseau québécois de la télésanté.
+An information portal is available for telehealth patients and health professionals.

 Service in English is reserved for individuals covered by the exceptions stipulated in the Charter of the French language.
 If you have navigated to this content, you confirm in good faith that you are such an individual.